 You can protect yourself against a potential unfair preference claim by:

-- Take security from the company equal to the amount of payment received (an unfair preference can only be recovered from an unsecured creditor)
+- Taking security from the company equal to the amount of payment received (an unfair preference can only be recovered from an unsecured creditor).

 - Registering your security interests on the Personal Properties Security Register.